Control-M for Snowflake

 To remove this plug-in from an Agent, see Removing a Plug-in.
 The plug-in ID for Snowflake is SNF092022, and for Snowflake IdP it is SFI122022.

-The following table provides details about changes that were introduced in new versions of this plug-in:
+The following table provides details about changes that were introduced in new versions of the Snowflake plug-in:

 Plug-in Version |